 The following grant funding opportunities and loans are available that may be used as match for projects that are eligible for Volkswagen Trust funding.

 Low or No Emission (Low-No) Program FTA-2019-001-TPM-LOWNO

-The FTA (Federal Transit Administration) has announced a nationally competitive grant program with $85,000,000 in total funding for Fiscal Year 2019.
+The FTA (Federal Transit Administration) announces its nationally competitive grant program annually.
 The main purpose of the Low-No Program is to support the transition of the nation’s transit fleet to the lowest polluting and most energy efficient transit vehicles.
 The maximum federal share is 85% of net project costs for projects that involve leasing or acquiring transit buses (including clean fuel or alternative fuel vehicles) and 90% of the net project cost for acquiring, installing, or constructing vehicle-related equipment or facilities (including clean fuel or alternative fuel vehicle-related equipment or facilities).
-Eligible applicants include state and local governmental authorities and federally-recognized Tribes.
-Applications must be submitted by May 14, 2019.
+The Fiscal Year 2019 program closed May 14, 2019.

 Power Project Loan Fund

 AEA provides loans to local utilities, local governments or independent power producers for the development or upgrade of power facilities.
 These loans may be used as mandatory cost-share for DERA projects to repower or replace diesel engines or gensets in diesel powerhouses.
 The loan term is related to the life of the project.
 Interest rates are between tax-exempt rates at the high end and zero on the low end.

 Commercial Fishing Loan Fund - Engine Fuel Efficiency Upgrade

 The Division of Economic Development offers loans for the upgrade of commercial fishing vessel engines to improve the fuel efficiency of the propulsion engine or generator engine replacement on an existing vessel.